Some of the links in this post are from our sponsors. We provide you with accurate, reliable information. Read our Advertising Disclosure.

 Then Starling’s app will use Google Nearby Technology to locate your partner and add them to the joint account scanner by.

+You can help open an account for 16 or 17 year olds.
 This type of account offers features much like a full Starling account, except for the ability to receive overdraft protection or take out loans.

 If you receive or send euros regularly, this type of account is for you.
 You’ll need a personal bank account first, then open the app and opt to get another bank account like you would when opening a joint account.